Neowless/COMP5400CW1/README.md

 ***
 ### Sensor Experiment

-All of the sensor experiment are using the same original fitness function, so the mean value of the average fitness function is comparable.
-The sensor configuration with higher mean value after convergence has better perfomance.
-SNR is also introduced to evaluate the stability.
+All of the sensor experiments use the same original fitness function, so the mean value of the average fitness function is comparable.
+The sensor configuration with a higher mean value after convergence has better performance.
+SNR is also introduced to evaluate stability.

 The results are exported in the MATLAB command window.